 4. Level of the exam

 Now, this is one thing that will depend upon which subject you are taking your GCSE or A-level for.
 Suppose, if you are taking GCSE in Geography and A-level in Geography then of course the A-level will be much easier than the GCSE.
-Whereas if you take an A-level in English and GCSE in Further math then your GCSE will be harder.
+Whereas if you take an A-level in English and GCSE in Further math (which gives you 1 GCSE) then your GCSE will be harder.
 It will also depend upon how many A-levels are you taking as taking up 3 A-levels will be equal to your 10 GCSEs.

 5. Pass rate

 If we talk about the pass rates, it is quite surprising that the pass percentage of A-levels is quite higher when compared to the GCSE.
 The percentage rate for A-levels is 97.6% and for GCSEs is 66.9%.
 By seeing the pass rate you might get confused if A-levels are actually harder than GCSE or not.
 Well, the first reason is that the passing grade for A-level is A*-6 and for GCSE is A*-C which is quite higher than the A-level.
-The second reason why the pass rate of A-level is higher is because of the choices of the students.
-The students who take A-levels, take them by their own choice.
-Though this is not necessary with the GCSEs.

 6. Your independent study

 When you are taking up your GCSEs, you will get teachers who will be there for you to help you get a pass in it.
 Your GCSE result is due to your teachers.
+If you are studying a subject like GCSE maths, and want to have result faster, you must take it online.
 Thus in these exams, you will not need to do a lot of independent studies.
 But this is not a similar case for your A-levels.
-During your A-levels, you will get both types of teachers helpful as well as those who will not be so determined towards your A-levels.
-At such times it is your duty and responsibility to take care of your grades.
-You will need to do a lot of independent study at such times.

 7. Extra Help